 The Board provides newly elected or appointed directors with an orientation program to educate them on the Company, their roles and responsibilities on the Board and its committees, the contribution that an individual director is expected to make, as well as the Company's internal controls, financial reporting and accounting practices.
 In addition, directors will, from time to time, as required, receive: (a) training to increase their skills and abilities, as it relates to their duties and their responsibilities on the board; and (b) continuing education about the Company to maintain a current understanding of the Company's business, including its operations, internal controls, financial reporting and accounting practices.
 In addition, the chair of each committee is responsible for coordinating orientation and continuing director development programs relating to the committee's mandate.
 The Nominating and Governance Committee is responsible for overseeing director continuing education designed to maintain or enhance the skills and abilities of the Directors and to ensure that their knowledge and understanding of our business remains current.
-The chair of e each Board l committee is responsible for coordinating orientation and continuing director development programs relating to the committe ee's manda ite.
+The chair of each Board committee is responsible for coordinating orientation and continuing director development programs relating to the committee's mandate.

 Directors are also encouraged to seek continuing education opportunities that will allow them to enhance their skills and knowledge outside of Algoma's continuing education program.
-In Fiscal 2023, directors attended various courses, seminars and conferences on a variety of topics, including:
+In Fiscal 2024, directors attended various courses, seminars and conferences on a variety of topics, including (but not limited to):

+· Risk Management and Business Continuity

+· Climate Change, including with respect to sustainability reporting

+Pensions and Benefits

+Corporate Governance

+Equity, Diversity and Inclusion

+Financial Regulation and Reporting

+· Executive Compensation

-Risk Management and Business Continuity Climate Change Pensions and Benefits Corporate Governance Equity, Diversity and Inclusion Financial Regulation and Reporting Executive Compensation Environmental, Social and Governance Issues
+· Environmental, Social and Governance Issues

+• Technology and Artificial Intelligence

+· Labour and Employment